derek-cap/DIAS/README.md

 # DIAS
-This is a repository for dicom informaton archive system.
+This is a repository for dicom information archiving system.